U.S. House panel launches probe into possible obstruction by Trump

 Nadler also cited what he called Trump’s attempts to intimidate witnesses in the investigation.

+“I am an innocent man being persecuted by some very bad, conflicted & corrupt people in a Witch Hunt that is illegal & should never have been allowed to start,” Trump said in a tweet on Sunday.
+Trump has denied his campaign worked with Moscow.

-The White House, the Justice Department and the Trump Organization did not immediately respond to requests for comment.
+The White House, the Justice Department and the Trump Organization did not immediately respond to requests for comment on Nadler’s remarks.

 Nadler said the committee on Monday would release the list of people and organizations it would be requesting documents from.

+House Republican leader Kevin McCarthy attacked Nadler as having an impeachment agenda.

+“I think Congressman Nadler decided to impeach the president the day the president won the election,” he told ABC on Sunday.
+“They’re setting a whole new course because there’s no collusion so they want to build something else.”

-Reporting by Tim Ahmann; Editing by Doina Chiacu and Sonya Hepinstall
+Reporting by Tim Ahmann and Doina Chiacu; Editing Sonya Hepinstall